-It’s not unknown for these active little hamsters to deliver a few little nips if they feel threatened or anxious.
+It’s not uncommon for these active little hamsters to deliver a few little nips if they feel threatened or anxious.
 To avoid stressing out your pet, move slowly and let her become familiar with your hands and scent.

 They should feel comfortable with your presence before you try and scoop them up.
 That, after all, is a natural defense mechanism from aerial attacks in the wild so should be expected!

 All hamsters can be tamed to some extent, so with careful handling and attention, the Campbell’s dwarf hamster should be fine for your older children.

 However, as these little guys are small and fragile in comparison to a larger breed such as the Syrian, they are not recommended for very small children as could be easily injured from some over-enthusiastic playtime!

 If you intend on supervising all interaction time, which we definitely recommend for both the children’s and the hamster’s safety, then the breed is a perfectly fine addition to your family.

 Campbell’s Russian Dwarf Hamster conclusion